 7 Recommendations for the Christian School Tuition Assistance Program

-There are many Christian parents who have chosen to prioritize their children over their careers.
-Most of them end up accommodating for this decision by having to live with a lower income than they could earn if their priorities were more worldly.
+Many Christian parents have chosen to prioritize their children over their careers.
+Most of them end up accommodating this decision by having to live with a lower income than they could earn if their priorities were more worldly.
 Quite frankly, these are the families I would want in my Christian school.